paul-gauthier/easy-chat/README.md

 I reviewed the diffs it generated, and either accepted or rejected the proposed changes.
 If the changes weren't acceptable, I discarded them and improved my request to be more specific or explicit -- and tried again.

 In essence, I worked with ChatGPT like it was a junior web developer.

+### All code in, all code out

+I have starting thinking about this as an "all code in, all code out" pattern:

+  - Send all the (relevant) code to GPT along with a change request
+  - Have it reply with all the code, modified to include the requested change
+  - Automatically replace the original files with the GPT edited versions
+  - Use git diff, etc to review and either accept/reject the changes.

+GPT is **significantly** better at modifying code when following this "all code in, all code out" pattern.
+This pattern has downsides: you can quickly exhaust the context window, it's slow waiting for GPT to re-type your code (most of which it hasn't modified) and of course you're running up token costs.
+But the ability of GPT to understand and execute high level changes to the code is far superior with this approach.

+I have tried quite a large number of alternative workflows.
+Outside the "all code in/out" pattern, GPT gets confused, makes mistakes, implements the requested change in different ways in different sections of the code, or just plain fails.

+If you're asking for self contained modifications to a single function, that's all the code that needs to go in/out.
+On the other side of the spectrum, I had GPT build an entire small webapp using this pattern by repeatedly feeding it all the html/css/js along with a series of feature requests.
+Many feature requests required coordinated changes across html/css/js.

 ### Example prompts